 - Summer flowers abound!
+Company’s coming!
 Choose summer color to accent your garden or patio.
-Plant flowers such as Cosmos, Snapdragons, Salvia, Lisianthus, Vinca rosea and Zinnias.
+Plant flowers such as cosmos, snapdragons, salvias, lisianthus, vinca rosea and zinnias.

 - Feed vegetables, perennials, containers, and hanging baskets with a water-soluble fertilizer.
-We recommend PNW Organics Fish On or Maxsea All Purpose Fertilizer.
+We recommend PW Organics Fish On or Maxsea All Purpose Fertilizer.
 Avoid feeding during the heat of day.